Lawrencium256/nnet_from_scratch/README.md

 Basic libraries such as Numpy, Random and Matplotlib are used but deep learning packages were avoided during the design process.
 PyTorch is only used to verify model accuracy.

-The vanilla feedforward model has been trained on MNIST data, using MSE loss and sigmoid activation.
+This vanilla feedforward model has been trained on MNIST data, using MSE loss and sigmoid activation.
 The next ways to add to the model include (but are not limited to):

 * Choice of activation function (this has been added but not integrated into `Network()` class).
 * Choice of loss.